designerwebhosting/inspirationforchange/_pages/heather.md

 Today one week later,

 I feel like a different person.
-My mind is so clear, I&rsquo;ve never experienced this in my life (not even counselling has made me feel like this).
+My mind is so clear, I?ve never experienced this in my life (not even counselling has made me feel like this).

-I feel brighter, happier, relaxed, less anxious, people who upset me I don&rsquo;t think about any more.
+I feel brighter, happier, relaxed, less anxious, people who upset me I don?t think about any more.

-I&rsquo;m loads more positive.
+I?m loads more positive.

-In the future I would definitely, definitely use Life Retuning again and would recommend this to my friends.&lt;/p&gt;
+In the future I would definitely, definitely use Life Retuning again and would recommend this to my friends.</p>

-Thank you very much Ann, you&rsquo;ve made me feel much better.
+Thank you very much Ann, you?ve made me feel much better.

-From Heather&quot;
+From Heather"